marcusberner/sandal-autowire/README.md

 [![Build Status](https://travis-ci.org/marcusberner/sandal-autowire.png?branch=master)](https://travis-ci.org/marcusberner/sandal-autowire)

-Sandal-autowire extends the [sandal](https://github.com/marcusberner/sandal) IOC container.
+Sandal-autowire extends the [sandal](https://github.com/marcusberner/sandal) (2.3.0+) dependency injection framework.
 It enables you to register all components in a folder.
 It is only compatible with node.js (No browser support).

 ## Installation